just1mitch/cits2006-project/Report/Group Report.md

 $last_name = {(4c | 6c) 61 73 74 ??
 (4e | 6e) 61 6d 65}
 ```
 For example this regex detects the string "first name" within a file - with F and N and the space all being non-determinate (f and be capatial or non-capital).
 Sensitive information also detects Australian bank details, IBAN number and Date of Birth.

+#### VirusTotal Scanning
+Using the VirusTotal API, all potentially malicious files and URLs detected by the Yara Engine are sent to be scanned via a request to the VirusTotal API.
+The engine will save the scan results to a .json file named based on the MD5 Hash of the file.
+This allows any overseer to further investigate scan results if needed (beyond the handling performed by the MTD).
+Using the MD5 hash as the naming scheme ensures that each newly scanned file is saved separately.

 ## Cipher System and Hashing Algorithm

 ### Brief